 Image by saiko3p Shutterstock

 A visit to the final resting place of the sultan who made Meknès his capital in the 17th century should be a rite of passage for those travelling through town.
 Moulay Ismail’s stature as one of Morocco’s greatest rulers means that non-Muslim visitors are usually welcomed into the sanctuary, but in 2016 the site closed for much-needed restoration work following pressure from Unesco.
-It was expected to reopen some time in 2018.
+It was expected to reopen in late 2018.
 The tomb hall is a lavish celebration of the best of Moroccan craftsmanship.

 Entry is through a series of austere, peaceful courtyards meant to induce a quiet and humble attitude among visitors – an aim that’s not always successful in the face of a busload of tourists.
 Photography is permitted, but non-Muslims may not approach the tomb itself.
 The mausoleum is diagonally opposite the Koubbat As Sufara in the Imperial City.